afinetooth/afinetooth.github.io/_posts/2020-09-25-add-test-coverage-to-your-ci-pipeline-production.markdown

 <a name="simple_app-run_tests"></a>
 ### Running tests

-Let's run the test suite for the first time and see what the results are:
+Let's run the test suite for the first time and see the results:

 ```
 bundle exec rspec
 ```

-Our test results look like this:
+Results:

 ```
 ClassOne